Specialty crop and minor-use pesticide prioritization at the 2022 IR-4 Food Use Workshop

-The IR-4 Project (Interregional Research Project No.4) has been facilitating registration of sustainable pest management technology for specialty crops and minor uses.
-Since 1963, the IR-4 Project has been the major resource for supplying pest management tools for specialty crop growers by developing research data to support new EPA tolerances and labeled product uses.
-Specialty crop research needs are prioritized each year during a national workshop since resources are limited (quoted from the IR-4 Web).
+The IR-4 Project (Interregional Research Project No.4) facilitates the registration of sustainable pest management technology for specialty crops and minor uses.
+Since 1963, the IR-4 Project has been the major resource for supplying pest management tools for specialty crop growers by developing research data to support new Environmental Protection Agency (EPA) tolerances and labeled product uses.
+Specialty crop research needs are prioritized each year during a national workshop since resources are limited (quoted from the IR-4 web).

-Research priority A’s for the year 2022 field program for fruits, vegetables, nuts, field and oil crops, herbs and other miscellaneous crops in the United States and Canada were selected at the Food Use Workshop held Sept.
-13–15, 2022, in Bloomington, Minnesota.
-About 175 people attended the three-day meeting, 110 in-person and 65 virtually, including specialty crop researchers, Extension specialists, representatives of commodity and industry groups across the country, and personnel from EPA, USDA, IR-4 plus the AAFC (Agriculture and Agri-Food Canada) that conducts Canadian counterpart of minor use program, and PMRA (Pest Management Regulatory Agency), i.e., Canadian counterpart of U.S. EPA.
+Research priority A’s for the year 2023 field program for fruits, vegetables, nuts, field and oil crops, herbs and other miscellaneous crops in the United States and Canada were selected at the Food Use Workshop held Sept.
+12–14, 2023, in Raleigh, North Carolina.
+About 170 people attended the three-day meeting, 133 in-person and 33 virtually, including specialty crop researchers, Extension specialists, representatives of commodity and industry groups across the country, and personnel from EPA, United States Department of Agriculture (USDA), IR-4 plus the Agriculture and Agri-Food Canada (AAFC) that conducts Canadian counterpart of minor use program, and Pest Management Regulatory Agency (PMRA), i.e., Canadian counterpart of U.S. EPA.

-Thirty-two priority projects important for Michigan were selected and one B priority have already been upgraded to A priority status through the priority upgrade process (PUP) (Table 1).
-In addition, 12 candidate H+ projects for Michigan growers were identified (Table 2).
+Nineteen priority projects important for Michigan were selected and five projects have been upgraded to A priority status through the priority upgrade process (PUP) (Table 1).
+In addition, nine candidate H+ projects for Michigan growers were identified (Table 2).
 Any additional B priority projects must be upgraded to A priority either by PUP with good justification or regional upgrade, i.e., the crops or the pests are limited to a particular region.
-At present IR-4 may consider eight upgrades should the budgetary situation become more favorable.
+At present, IR-4 may consider eight upgrades should the budgetary situation become more favorable.

 Table 1.
 Priority A projects for Michigan fruits and vegetables. |